10 Fascinating Titanic Facts You Probably Didn’t Know About

 Collectors with deep pockets were able to bid on everything from silverware to pieces of the actual boat at a massive Titanic auction in 2012, reports CNN.
 The collection of items had been valued at $189 million previously.

-Think you know your history?
-Test your knowledge with these tricky history questions.
+Did you already know this Titanic fact?
+Test your knowledge even further with these tricky history questions people always get wrong.

 Did an 1898 novella anticipate the Titanic disaster?